Bucking Ergonomics | Hearth.com Forums Home

 Click to expand...

-I use tongs hung from a hook welded to the top of my loader bucket for moving logs around, but it’s really no way to cut, IMO.
-Likewise, forks on the back of the tractor are likely only practical if you have the provisions for a hydraulic top link, as non-tilting forks won’t be very useful for moving and lifting logs.
-Forks on the loader bucket can work, but only if you have a large and heavy tractor, they’re always going to be capacity-limited.
+I use tongs hanging from a hook on my loader bucket to move logs, but it's not ideal for cutting.
+Similarly, forks on the back of the tractor are only practical if you have a hydraulic top link, otherwise, they’re not very useful for moving and lifting logs.
+Forks on the loader bucket are limited by the tractor's capacity.

-It’s possible you could lift one end of the log with the tongs, buck off it, and then reposition.
-But honestly, climbing on and off a tractor dozens of times per day is doing your back no favors, not to mention your knees.
-I can be on and off my tractor a hundred times some Saturdays, and I feel it in my legs and knees.
+You could lift one end of a log with tongs, buck it, then reposition—but constantly climbing on and off the tractor is hard on your back and knees.
+I sometimes get on and off my tractor a hundred times on a Saturday, feeling it in my legs and joints.

-A grapple, or finding a way to chain logs to the bucket for lifting, may be your best option if your loader has sufficient lift capacity.
-You can always add a diverted valve to a button on your loader control or foot button (think old-school highbeam switch), so your bucket curl function can be toggled over to grapple open/close control.
-Just a thought.
+A grapple or a method to chain logs to the bucket could be your best bet if your loader has enough lift capacity.
+You could install a diverted valve to control your grapple with a button on your loader handle or foot pedal, similar to an old-school high beam switch.
+It's just a thought.

-The quickest and cheapest solution may be some grab hooks welded to your loader bucket, and some short chains.
-Roll the bucket onto the log, chain it, then curl and lift.
-Poor-man’s grapple.
+The quickest and most cost-effective solution might be welding grab hooks to your loader bucket and using short chains.
+Roll the bucket onto the log, chain it, then curl and lift—essentially a poor man's grapple.

 Frequently Asked Questions